iamvishnusankar/next-sitemap/README.md

 export default () => {}
 ```

 Now, `next.js` is serving the dynamic sitemap from `http://localhost:3000/server-sitemap.xml`.

-Now list the dynamic sitemap page in `robotTxtOptions.additionalSitemaps` and exclude this path from static sitemap list.
+List the dynamic sitemap page in `robotTxtOptions.additionalSitemaps` and exclude this path from static sitemap list.

 ```js
 // next-sitemap.js